Groundwater Heat Pumps

-A groundwater heat pumps Code of Practice is being produced jointly by CIBSE, the HPA and the GSHPA.
+A groundwater heat pumps Code of Practice is being produced jointly by CIBSE, the GSHPA and the HPA.

 CP3 Groundwater Heat Pumps: Code of Practice

-As well as providing an comprehensive description and checklist of the various elements of an installation – from feasibility, through design, construction, commissioning and operations – the Code will include a number of useful case studies of installations of groundwater source heat pumps in the UK.
+As well as providing an comprehensive description and checklist of the various elements of an installation – from feasibility, through design, construction, commissioning and operations – the Code includes a number of useful case studies of installations of groundwater source heat pumps in the UK.

 Groundwater heat pumps benefit from the thermal inertia of groundwater

 A heat pump can concentrate heat by compressing refrigerant gases into a small volume and then transferring the heat into buildings to provide warmth via heat exchangers.
 The refrigerant gas becomes cold when the pressure is released and this coldness can be exchanged with warmer water from the ground – and the cycle can be repeated continuously.
 The effect is to transfer heat from groundwater into buildings to heat them and provide domestic hot water.

 Some interesting points to note: